 Students taking ECO5046F or ECO5021F or ECO5020F are required to take ECO5011F Quantitative Methods for Economists prior to registering for these courses.
-It is non-credit bearing for this program.
+It is non-credit bearing for this programme.

 A candidate will ordinarily complete the prescribed courses in the first year, and will be expected to complete the dissertation within the following year.
 The programme comprises 240 credits.

-The programme commences in January.
+Course code Course name NQF Credits HEQSF Level

+Compulsory c ourses:

-Course code Core courses: Course name NQF Credits HEQSF Level ECO5073S Problems of Globalisation, Industrialisation and 30 9 ECO5074F Development Research and Policy Tools 30 9
+ECO5073S Problems of Globalisation, Industrialisation and 30 9

+Development

+ECO5074F Research and Policy Tools 30 9

+Ontional ,